SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: Experiment Results of Other Models

-We show the results of Qwen3-30B-A3B in Table \ref{tab:merged_30b}, and the results of Llama3.1-8B-Instruct in Table \ref{tab:merged_llama}.
-Due to the time-intensive nature of training, we only test a selective set of configurations with fine-tuning, thus the results are fewer.
+We show the accuracy results of Qwen3-30B-A3B in Table \ref{tab:merged_30b}, and the results of Llama3.1-8B-Instruct in Table \ref{tab:merged_llama}.
+Due to the time-intensive nature of training, we only test a selective set of configurations with fine-tuning.
 For Llama3.1-8B-Instruct on Ruler, the context length is controlled to 32k due to its weaker long-context capability.
 From the results, we observe that for any benchmark, the trend of accuracy change is mostly consistent with our previous conclusions, demonstrating their generalizability.